aredridel/networking-talk/talk.md

 ^ Could be that a single interface has multiple IPs, but the same IP should not be on two interfaces, short of some Very Clever Tricks for redundancy...
 Or network address translation.

+^ Since by definition a network shares an interface, we can now refer to that route with just the network bits, just use the host part as a wildcard.

 ^ Since a table of which globally unique address is on which port in every router is just too much information, IP networks can be grouped if they share a route and a prefix within a router.
-It might be that in Europe, it can be aggregated so that any IP starting with `4` can be routed to the US -- a single entry in a table handling 16 million hosts.
+It might be that in Europe, it can be aggregated so that any IP starting with `4` can be routed to the United States -- a single entry in a table handling 16 million hosts.

 ^ The point here is to get the routing table to fit in memory.
 It's just now become feasible to just store the twhole table in RAM -- a decade ago, that was prohibitively expensive.
 And being more efficient now is still faster since we're pumping gigabits per second through even Tier 2 routers.